CSC207-UofT/course-project-haunted-pyramid/res/Phase1/specv2.md

 #### Functionality

 In phase 0, only limited amount of work could be done (add event).
 Now, you can add / remove / modify information of the event as well as add additional functions such as make recursion (repetition) or set up work sessions to prepare the event.
-We have implemented basic algorithm that will set up the work sessions for the available times indicated by the user.
+We have implemented basic algorithm that will set up the work sessions for the available times indicated by the user automatically.

 #### Data storage